AI-sandbox/GMMN-genotype-simulation/README.md

     "path_founders": 'data_all_anc.npy',
     "path_anc": 'labels_ancestries.npy',

+# Data

+The data used to test the models can be found in the following link: https://figshare.com/articles/dataset/Founders_and_ancestries_ch22_5K_features_/19714480

+The founders data contain 5K SNPs of the individuals, and the Ancestries data the ancestries of the individuals.
+In the dataset, there are 7 ancestries, but just 4 were used to test the models (Europeans, Africans, East Asians, and South Asians).

+In the following links can be found the same data with 10K and 1K SNPs (features): https://figshare.com/articles/dataset/Founders_and_ancestries_ch22_10K_features_/19709461,  https://figshare.com/articles/dataset/Founders_and_ancestries_ch22_1K_features_/19714519

 ## Output

 The default output is the generated data.
 However, this can be changed in the config_users.txt.